schr0841/cnn_project/README.md

 <img width="854" alt="Screenshot 2024-09-08 173504" src="https://github.com/user-attachments/assets/94c12058-bc1e-420e-a0f3-ed0e73dc0a18">

 ## Evaluating all three models

 When it comes to evaluating the three models, the first and second models (the submodels) need to be evaluated on the unseen testing_set dataset to get unbiased performance metrics.

 Evaluating the ensemble model is a matter of
 a) averaging the predictions from the first and second models on the unseen testing_set,
 b) extracting the labels from the testing_set, and
 c) Estimating ensemble loss and ensemble accuracy by requesting ensemble_model.evaluate(ensemble_predictions, y_test).

 <img width="625" alt="Screenshot 2024-09-08 185804" src="https://github.com/user-attachments/assets/fee59b88-88f0-4418-9eb0-2f0d37882922">
 <img width="489" alt="Screenshot 2024-09-08 185910" src="https://github.com/user-attachments/assets/77ae5b95-c029-4897-a964-52654d046a80">

+# Validation Loss and Accuracy Metrics for the Three Models

+Modified ResNet50 model      Loss: 0.9644      Accuracy: 0.4539

+custom_CNN-Model              Loss: 1.3097      Accuracy: 0.4190

+Ensemble Model                 Loss: 1.3762      Accuracy: 0.330

 # Chaining Models